Documentary Film in the Public Interest Fellows Program

 • Journalists: Journalists with a history of writing about documentary film media or who are involved in the creation and distribution of documentary film.

-Applicants should not have participated in another fellowship within the two years prior to their preferred semester.
+Applicants should not have participated in another fellowship within the two years before their preferred semester.

 Applicants must be fluent in English – listening, reading, writing and speaking.
-Non-native English speakers must provide TOEFL or IELTS score.
+Non-native English speakers must provide TOEFL or IELTS score or demonstrate fluency by having significant educational or professional experience working in English.

-If you unsure if you are eligible we encourage you to contact our staff to discuss further.
+If you are unsure if you are eligible, we encourage you to contact our staff to discuss it further.

 What is expected of a fellow?